Prince (musician): 2010–2016: Final years, 20Ten, Hit n Run Phase One, and Hit n Run Phase Two

-Prince presented Barbra Streisand with an award and donated $1.5 million to charities on February 12, 2011.
-On the same day, it was reported that he had not authorized the television show Glee to cover his hit "Kiss", in an episode that had already been filmed.
-Prince headlined the Hop Farm Festival on July 3, 2011, marking his first UK show since 2007 and his first-ever UK festival appearance.
+Prince presented Barbra Streisand with the MusiCares Person of the Year award and donated $1.5 million to charities on February 12, 2011.
+He headlined the Hop Farm Festival on July 3, 2011, marking his first UK show since 2007 and his first-ever UK festival appearance.
 Despite having previously rejected the Internet for music distribution, on November 24, 2011, he released a reworked version of the previously unreleased song "Extraloveable" through both iTunes and Spotify.
 Purple Music, a Switzerland-based record label, released a CD single titled "Dance 4 Me" on December 12, 2011, as part of a club remixes package including the Bria Valente CD single "2 Nite" released on February 23, 2012.
 The CD features club remixes by Jamie Lewis and David Alexander, produced by Prince.

 In January 2013, Prince released a lyric video for a new song called "Screwdriver".
 In April 2013, Prince announced a West Coast tour titled Live Out Loud Tour with 3rdeyegirl as his backing band.
 The final two dates of the first leg of the tour were in Minneapolis-St. Paul, where former Revolution drummer Bobby Z. sat in as guest drummer on both shows.
 In May, Prince announced a deal with Kobalt Music to market and distribute his music.
 On August 14, 2013, Prince released a new solo single for download through the 3rdeyegirl.com website.
 The single "Breakfast Can Wait" had cover art featuring comedian Dave Chappelle's impersonation of him, from a 2004 second-season Chappelle's Show comedy sketch on Comedy Central.

 In February 2014, he performed concerts with 3rdeyegirl in London titled the Hit and Run Tour.
 Beginning with intimate shows, the first was held at the London home of singer Lianne La Havas, followed by two performances of what Prince described as a "sound check" at the Electric Ballroom in Camden, and another at Shepherd's Bush Empire.
 On April 18, 2014, Prince released a new single entitled "The Breakdown".
 He re-signed with his former label, Warner Bros.
 Records after an 18-year split.
 Warner announced that Prince would release a remastered deluxe edition of Purple Rain in 2014 to celebrate the 30th anniversary of the album.
 In return, Warner gave Prince ownership of the master recordings of his recordings with the company.